Lake Tuusula’s rich cultural heritage amid fine Finnish scenery

 Despite its close proximity to Helsinki, Lake Tuusula has tended to be better known by Finns than by tourists, so perhaps a quick introduction to this excellent destination is in order.
 The story begins with painter Venny Soldan-Brofeldt and her husband, writer Juhani Aho, who were the first of many to settle on the shores of Lake Tuusula, in 1897.
 They would later to be joined by composer Jean Sibelius, painter Eero Järnefelt, and painter Pekka Halonen with their families.
 Today their villas are open to the public, as is the cottage where Finland’s national writer, Aleksis Kivi, spent the last months of his life.
 Also along the route are the Lotta Museum, artist’s home Erkkola, the Anti-Aircraft Defence Museum, the Klaavola Museum of Local History & Culture, Kasarmi Art Centre, Tuusula Church, and the Worker’s Home Museum.

-After we unpacked at Onnela we made our way by bus to the Krapi estate, and in particular to Krapihovi where we enjoyed an excellent buffet lunch, with many of the dishes provided coming straight from Krapi’s own curehouse, buttery, and bakery.
+After we unpacked at Onnela we made our way by bus to the Krapi region, and in particular to Krapihovi where we enjoyed an excellent buffet lunch, with many of the dishes provided coming straight from Krapi’s own curehouse, buttery, and bakery.
 Having eaten our fill we took a stroll in the grounds, admiring the gorgeous ochre wooden buildings, and the views over the nearby Tuusula Golf Club.
 Then it was time to fully explore the famous museum road Rantatie, a 4km lakeside road that follows the contours of Lake Tuusula passing all the villas and museums.
 Krapi conveniently had bicycles we could rent, and with the weather as perfect as it was we decided that two-wheels was the perfect way to explore further.

-Onnela
+Krapi’s Onnela

 Lunch at Krapihovi

-Krapi
+Hotel Krapi

 The Lottas, Aleksis Kivi and Erkkola